 The soil texture data was obtained from SSURGO.
 SSURGO data for each county involved in this study was downloaded from USDA Soil Data Mart (Web Soil Survey).
 Each soil mapping unit in SSURGO data has multiple soil series; however, most of the mapping units involved in this study were consociations except one which was complex.
 Therefore, soil texture for the major soil series in the mapping unit was used.
 Since there is variation in the depth of different horizons in a single soil series, the depth of horizons were averaged.
 Major soil series in most of the mapping units had average A horizon depth of more than 30 cm.
 For those which had average A horizon depth less than 30 cm, the texture of subsequent horizons was evaluated.
-In those soils having an A horizon less than 30 cm, the texture of the horizon immediately below the A horizon was not different from the A horizon.
+In those soils having an A horizon less than 30 cm, the texture of the horizon.